ApryseSDK/pdftron-flutter/doc/api/API.md

 }
 ```

 You must choose either the widget or plugin, and use it for all APIs.
 Mixing widget and plugin APIs will not function correctly.
+For more information, see [Widget or Plugin](https://github.com/PDFTron/pdftron-flutter/blob/publish-prep/README.md#widget-or-plugin).

 There are several custom classes used in these APIs: Annot, AnnotWithRect, Field, Rect, AnnotFlag, AnnotWithFlag and CustomToolbar.
 These classes are listed [here](/lib/options.dart), and the constants that are used in the examples below are all listed [here](/lib/constants.dart).